matus-barta/personal-web/src/routes/blog/development-of-personal-web-with-svelte-and-tailwind.md

 There are a lot of tutorials and how to start with SvelteKit but also there is two big buts.

-1. When searching for SvelteKit you wil find you a lot of tutorial and articles about Svelte. *So there is a lot of confusion.*
+1. When searching for SvelteKit you wil find you a lot of tutorial and articles about Svelte. _So there is a lot of confusion._
-2. SvelteKit is still in development and there are warning to not use it in other than testing enviroment but still was expecting little more stability whe updating the pacakage and hoping nothing will explode during build. *I had a lot of issuses during local builds and when building on Netlify.*
+2. SvelteKit is still in development and there are warning to not use it in other than testing environment but still was expecting little more stability whe updating the package and hoping nothing will explode during build. _I had a lot of issues during local builds and when building on Netlify._

-So SvelteKit is one awesome framework to build wabpages in but is still in development so be warned.
+So SvelteKit is one awesome framework to build webpages in but is still in development so be warned.

 ## Usage of Typescript in simple personal web

 Typescript is JavaScript with types (well a little more but that is the important part).
 I like TS, it is somewhat familiar to C# that I used a lot for my "fun" projects, It doesn't have the weird stuff from JS so it was must for me.

-But then I found for this little project that has minimum of code the stringly typed nature of TS is for frontend work is more burden than blessing.
+But then I found for this little project that has minimum of code the strongly typed nature of TS is for frontend work is more burden than blessing.
 So yea, I am going with it but I am still questioning it's usefulness.

 ## The Blog part

 My goal when building the blog for the web was to use Markdown for the posts so I won't have to write all the time html or svelte code.
-So now I just create new .md file to create new blogpost.
+So now I just create new .md file to create new blog post.

-All of that is using [mdsvex](https://mdsvex.pngwn.io) prepocessor to automagicly converts .md files to Svelte to be compiled by SvelteKit itself.
+All of that is using [mdsvex](https://mdsvex.pngwn.io) preprocessor to automagically converts .md files to Svelte to be compiled by SvelteKit itself.
 It works flawlessly.

 **To install mdsvex run**

 ```bash
 npm install -D mdsvex
 ```

 **Then update svelte.config.js**

 ```js
 import preprocess from 'svelte-preprocess';
 import { mdsvex } from 'mdsvex';